 There is also little amount of butter in the dough for the richness.

-There is NO EGGS in the dough.
+There are NO EGGS in the dough.

 Rising the bread dough

 You could either rise the dough in a warm area (switch off oven with just the light on) and it should take about 2 to 3 hours.

 Simultaneously, you could also rise the dough in the refrigerator overnight.